Disaster Epidemiology FAQs

 8. What articles have been published by Texas Department of State Health Services staff on public health preparedness issues?

-For a list of peer-reviewed articles on disaster epidemiology and public health preparedness related issues that have been written by staff of the Texas Department of State Health Services, visit here.
+For a list of peer-reviewed articles on disaster epidemiology and public health preparedness-related issues that have been written by the staff of the Texas Department of State Health Services, visit here.

 Public Health Surveillance during a Disaster

 Public health surveillance is the ongoing, systematic collection, analysis, and interpretation of deaths, injuries, and illnesses relating to the adverse health outcomes of a disaster incident in a community.
 It allows for the human health impacts of a disaster to be assessed and the identification of potential problems in existing planning and prevention strategies.